andreiolaru-ro/FLASH-MAS/notes.md

       * if the parent can be auto-generated (is a property of the parent), the deployment configuration will attempt to generate a parent P (this may lead to further generation of auto-generated parents)
       * if the parent cannot be auto-generated or auto-added (or no appropriate sibling exists), it is an error;
     * it is allowed to have **intermediate** entities between A and P, both in the optional and mandatory cases

+**TODO**
+  * identifiability is probably useless at configuration phase; should support duplicate names for all entities; should add all entities to the entity list
+  * is auto-generating nodes (and auto-generating in general) still necessary, since a default node is created at the beginning?

 **TODO: test cases**
   * no deployment file (or file not found)